 - NowComment will then take you to your blog's homepage so you can how it looks:

 The left column shows when your post was made and how many comments the underlying NowComment document has (no commenting is done on the blog post itself).
 If you see a problem, there's a blue “Edit” you can use to change your post… and an orange “Remove” button to take the document off the blog.
 Neither editing nor removing a blog post has any impact on the underlying document itself.

 If all looks well… click on the blue “Add another Document” button (at both the top and bottom right of the page) to add a second document, and then a third…

 That's all there is to blogging within NowComment; it really is a very fast and easy process!

-By clicking on a blog post's title, readers go straight to the underlying document and begin normal NowComment commenting; this blog/document integration makes it easy to get conversations going!
+By clicking on a blog post's title, readers go straight to the underlying NowComment document and can read it and comment on it.

 Note: the demo blog created when making this documentation is here.
 Another demo blog is NowComment Pedagogy.

 [Last updated April 26, 2017]